Donegal mother of two (27) called gardaí shortly before she was killed in attack

 However, when they arrived at 4.47am, they were refused entry to the house at Forest Park on the outskirts of the East Donegal village.

-A decision was then made to call in the Regional Response Unit who arrived on scene a short time later.
+A decision was then made to call in the Regional Response Unit which arrived on scene a short time later.

 A man was arrested around 7.30am and taken to Letterkenny Garda station.